If you’re looking for the best protein powders without artificial sweeteners (like sucralose), you’re in the right place.

 The following table lists the details on each of the sugar alcohols.

-Now that you’ve picked out your protein, take your health game to the next level by checking out the best blenders for protein shakes.
+Now that you’ve picked out your protein free of artificial sweeteners, take your health game to the next level by checking out the best blenders for protein shakes.